 Learn the answers to frequent questions about Tooth Bonding:

 Tooth bonding is not permanent.
 Tooth bonding material can last between three and ten years.
 After three to ten years, a dentist will need to touch up existing bonding or replace it with new bonding material.

 Can tooth bonding fix crooked teeth?

 Yes, your dentist can use dental bonding to repair crooked teeth.
-Additionally, for some patients, the dentist can use bonding as a better alternative to braces.
+Additionally, the dentist can use bonding as a better alternative to braces for some patients.

 Does tooth bonding hurt?